 We often experience a deep shift in feelings and thoughts, and it vigorously affects the way of being in this world.
 As human creatures, whether intentionally or not, we affect each other.
 Most of the time, we are way harder on ourselves than others are on us.
-Yet, if we learn how to stop taking things personally, we’ll find the way to bring tenderness to our sensitive spots.
+Yet, if we learn how to stop taking things personally, we’ll find a way to bring tenderness to our sensitive spots.

-It’s hard to not be affected by criticism and judgement or by being dismissed and ignored.
+It’s hard to not be affected by criticism and judgment or by being dismissed and ignored.
 Of course, we need to live with compassion to ourselves and to others.
 But, how to avoid having the whole world on your shoulders?

 We are such imaginative creatures – we can get stressed out by simply picturing what we did wrong.
-We often feel responsible for all the negativity that come across in life.
+We often feel responsible for all the negativity that we come across in life.
 So, get clarification before you come up with conclusions.

 Try to navigate your communication based on empathy and self-expression: “ I have noticed…” (observation), “I feel…” (feelings), “I’d like/I need…” (need), “Could you/would you please…” (request).
 It takes courage to be candid, but convince yourself that you are capable of doing it.